 Manually controlling these robots can be very slow and tiring, and you’ll have to be patient with it.

 Between these two, the Sigma has advanced navigation software and one extra motor, this makes it faster than the Premier, but not exactly better.
 Sigma gets the job done within a shorter time but Premier does a better cleaning job overall.

 In general, they live up to their expectations and offer complete pool coverage, even if they may need a little helping hand at times (whether it’s escaping the drain or going over a spot they missed on their cleaning patterns).

 They can take care of several aspects of pool maintenance for you, so a little help every once in a while isn’t usually too much of an issue.

 Despite the advanced features and somewhat complex engineering by Maytronics, these pool robots are actually very simple machines and they require no set-up or installation.
 Each robot comes as a complete package with everything you’ll need to get it to do the work, they both work right out of the box.

-These machines are sturdily built and each have a 3-year warranty from Maytronics.
-However, there have been reports of breakdown shortly after purchase and unfortunately Maytronics doesn’t respond fast enough to queries and complaints.
+These machines are sturdily built and each has a 3-year warranty from Maytronics.
+However, there have been reports of breakdown shortly after purchase and unfortunately, Maytronics doesn’t respond fast enough to queries and complaints.

-These Dolphin pool cleaners are simple gadgets and they require very little maintenance.
-The major thing you’ll have to do as frequently as possible (after a few cleaning cycles) is to always empty the filter cartridges and rinse out the filter screen with a running water from a garden hose.
+These cleaners are simple gadgets and they require very little maintenance.
+The major thing you’ll have to do as frequently as possible (after a few cleaning cycles) is to always empty the filter cartridges and rinse out the filter screen with running water from a garden hose.